Home Science origins

 The historic Cottage, fronting on to Forth Street, is more than 100 years old and from 1976 was used as the first Women's Refuge in Dunedin.
 A plaque in commemoration of this was unveiled in September 1999.

-Studholme Hall was renamed Studholme College in 2006.
+Studholme Hall was renamed Studholme College in 2006 by the then Vice Chancellor David Skeggs

 Studholme College is owned by the University of Otago.

-The Warden of College, Sagato (Ziggy) Lesa, is responsible to the Director of Accommodation Services for the administration of the College and the welfare of the students.
+The Warden of College, Sagato (Ziggy) Lesa, is responsible to the Director of Campus and Collegiate Life Services University of Otago for the administration of the College and the welfare of the students.

 Although Studholme still maintains close links with the Department of Consumer & Applied Science (the new name for the School of Home Science) it now accepts students, both women and men (the ratio depends on the numbers of applications) from all faculties of the University.